Taysom Hill Player Prop Bets for NFL Week 17 | New Orleans vs. Carolina 1/2/2022

 Matchup vs. Carolina

-- In 10 matchups against the Panthers, Hill averaged zero passing yards per game, 188.5 yards below his over/under for Sunday.
+- Hill's zero passing yards per game in 10 matchups against the Panthers are 187.5 fewer yards than his over/under in Sunday's game.

-- Hill did not throw a touchdown pass against the Panthers over that time.
+- Hill has no touchdown passes against the Panthers over that time.

-- The 200.7 yards per game the Panthers are conceding through the air makes them the NFL's second-ranked pass defense.
+- The 200.7 passing yards the Panthers allow per game makes them the NFL's second-ranked pass defense this season.

-- With 22 passing TDs allowed this year, the Panthers defense is ranked 13th in the NFL.
+- At 1.5 passing TDs allowed per game, the Panthers defense is ranked 13th in the league.

 Recent Performances